-Some of my earliest memories are in the library where my mother worked shelving books to make ends meet.
+Some of my earliest memories are in the library where my mother worked shelving books.
 Wanting to know how to decipher our mysterious language and step into other worlds between the pages, I learned to read long before I started school.

 A child of the ‘80’s before technology capitalized our time and kids roamed free, I had plenty of outdoor adventures in the “boondocks” of Palm Bay, Florida.
 Whether spotting an endangered indigo snake in the grass or catching minnows in Turkey Creek, I preferred being barefoot and still do.